JustWaveThings/Dynamic-User-Interface-Interactions/README.md

 - I think following an observer pattern might be a good pattern for a modular, reusuable menu drop-down.
 Maybe an interface pattern instead?
 I don't know yet.
 - The menu that I like most is the menu that collapses dynamically into the `more` element as the screen size decreases.
 Probably also the hardest to implement.
 Sigh.
-  - Here is the example - 3.
-Progressively collapsing menu from <https://marvelapp.com/blog/hamburger-menu-alternatives-mobile-navigation/>
+  - Here is the example - Progressively collapsing menu from <https://marvelapp.com/blog/hamburger-menu-alternatives-mobile-navigation/>

     ![](2023-03-06-09-20-31.png)

 - Going to build the modules and add them to my Webpack template repo for future use.
 I will have to research best practices on that.
 I know the lesson suggests that I publish the modules to npm, but I don't think I'm ready for that yet.
 I want more experience under my belt before throwing things out there that random people might use in their projects.
-I am reminded of the incident when part of the internet broke when some package that did something crazy simple task in js was removed from npm by the creator.
+I am reminded of the incident when part of the internet broke when some package that did some crazy simple task in js was removed from npm by the creator.